IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 Afer installing Integrity Shield on a cluster, you can protect any resources (creation and updates) on cluster with signature.

-For this, the following steps must be followed.
+For this, follow the steps:

 Step 1.
-How to define which reource(s) should be protected Step 2.
+How to define which reource(s) should be protected

+Step 2.
 How to check if resources are protected

 Step 3.
 How to create a resource with signature

 ### Step 1.
-How to define which reource(s) should be protected
+How to define which resource(s) should be protected

 Create a custom resource `ResourceSigningProfile` (RSP) that defines which resource(s) should be protected, in the same namespace as resources.